-A conflict of interest may arise where either of us, or any of our employees, directors, outsource service providers (“relevant person”) is providing a service to our partners, or engaging in activities on their own account, which may entail a material risk of damage to partner interests.
+A conflict of interest may arise where either of us, or any of our employees, directors, outsource service providers (“relevant person”) is providing a service to our clients, or engaging in activities on their own account, which may entail a material risk of damage to client interests.

 Examples of situations which we consider an actual or potential conflict of interest could occur:

-- Where we have received instructions to assist in service of process upon a party that could result in us being provided information at the expense of a partners interest;
+- Where we have received instructions to assist in service of process upon a party that could result in us being provided information at the expense of a clients’ interest;

 - Where we are instructed to conclude instructions in such a way that we are unable to comply with the requirements of the Data Protection Act 1998;